ChubieMirembe/RTG/Week_4/lab_book.md

 to manage multiple model matrices independently within the same frame, which was essential for rendering several moving objects simultaneously.

-A key learning outcome was understanding the hierarchical relationship between objects, the cubes’ motion depended on their respective pillar positions, reinforcing the concept of parent-child transformation.
+A key learning outcome was understanding the hierarchical relationship between objects, the cubes motion depended on their respective pillar positions, reinforcing the concept of parent-child transformation.
 Adding depth testing completed the visual realism by allowing objects to correctly pass behind one another, showing how the GPU uses depth comparisons to handle occlusion.
 This exercise helped me solidify my understanding of the model-view-projection (MVP) matrix pipeline,